Discrete Latent Structure in Neural Networks: Overview

-\begin{myexample}[Linear assignment] The linear assignment (one-to-one, or bipartite matching) setup amounts to finding an optimal pairing between two sets (\eg, horses and jockeys), such that each horse gets one jockey and each jockey gets one horse (\cref{fig:structs}).
-We will later see how this intuitive constraint already poses challenges. \end{myexample} \begin{myexample}[Non-projective dependency parsing] This example comes from the domain of natural language syntax: given a sentence, search for the best dependency tree to describe the relationships between its words (\cref{fig:structs}).
-A dependency tree is an \emph{arborescence}, that is directed rooted subgraph in which every vertex (\ie, word), has at most one incoming arc and is reachable from the root. \end{myexample}
+\begin{myexample}[Linear assignment] The linear assignment (one-to-one, or bipartite matching) setup \citep{hitchcock1941distribution} amounts to finding an optimal pairing between two equal-size sets \(A,B\) (\eg, horses and jockeys), such that each horse gets one jockey and each jockey gets one horse (\cref{fig:structs}, left).
+Formally,

+Writing \(|A|=|B|=n\), notice \(|\cP|=n^2\).
+By further noting that any valid assignment is a permutation, we see that \(|\cZ| = n!\).
+We will later see how this elementary set already poses challenges, \ie, full probabilistic modeling over this set is intractable. \end{myexample} \begin{myexample}[Non-projective dependency parsing] This example comes from the domain of natural language syntax \citep[Ch.~19]{jurafsky-martin} given a sentence, search for the best dependency tree to describe the dependency (syntactic governance) relationships between its words (\cref{fig:structs}, middle): the parent word is interpreted as a \emph{head} word and the child is a \emph{modifier}.
+A dependency tree is an \emph{arborescence}, that is, a directed rooted subgraph in which every vertex (\ie, word), has at most one incoming arc and is reachable from the root.
+We next show how to represent such dependency trees in our framework.
+Given a sentence with words \(w_1, \ldots, w_n\), we define the parts of a dependency tree as the possible arcs:

+where the asterisk denotes a special token identifying the root.
+In order for a set of such arcs to correspond to a valid dependency tree, it is required that every node except \(*\) have exactly one parent, and that there be no cycles in the resulting graph \citep{martins-etal-2009-concise}.
+From a generalization of Kirchoff's matrix-tree theorem \citep{Kirchhoff1847} due to \citet[Thm.~VI.27]{tutte2001graph}, we obtain \(|\cZ|= (n+1)^{n-1}\).